Support Page Content

 The Sacramento Semester Program, established in 1976 at California State University,Sacramento, is active learning at its best.
-As the most populous state in the U.S., California has a large and complex state government that deals with public policy on virtually all the issues that confront the nation as the new century begins.
+As the most populous state in the U.S., California has a large and complex state government that deals with public policy on virtually all the issues that confront the nation.

 The Sacramento Semester Program helps you:

 - Acquire valuable skills, experiences and contacts that will enhance your career prospects.